skalawag/theguidetocuba.io/content.md

 ## 4.1.
 What's Cuba?

-Cuba is one of the lightest option when it comes to web development in Ruby.
+Cuba is one of the lightest options when it comes to web development in Ruby.
 Here are some core attributes that are worth mentioning:

 * It's incredibly small, 174 lines of code.
 This simplicity by design